diamond_fulldiamonddiamond_halfdiamond_eurosearch-iconmenuchat-iconclose-iconenvelope-iconsmartphone-call-icon

 Automotive Security Assessment

-As part of an Automotive Security Assessment, we analyze individual electronic control units or even entire vehicles regarding these attack vectors.
+As part of an automotive security assessment, we analyze individual control units or even entire vehicles with regard to relevant attack scenarios, taking into account the respective regulatory requirements.

 placeholder for background/traffic.jpg